PrEP (Pre-Exposure Prophylaxis)

 - are taking certain medications

-Our doctors will let you know if it is safe for you to use PrEP from your medical history.
+Our doctors will let you know if it is safe for you to use PrEP based on your medical history when you complete our consultation.

-Before we can prescribe PrEP to you, we will ask you about any medicines you are currently taking, or if you have stopped taking medication recently.
-This is because certain medicines may lower the protection PrEP provides for HIV.
+Before we can prescribe PrEP to you, we will ask you about any medications you are currently taking or have recently stopped.
+Certain medicines may lower the protection PrEP provides for HIV.

 These include: